 - I. Introduction.
 This should consist of a brief summary of the problem you are proposing to investigate, what question(s)/hypothesis(es) you intend to address, and how you envision doing it.
 While this section is the first presented, it is advisable to write this after you have completed the rest of the proposal. - II.
-Review of Literature.
+Review of Literature and Theory.
 Here you review relevant theory and literature that will enable you to make a case for the significance of your research.
 This is an interdisciplinary field.
 It is likely you will review more than one area of literature.
 If so, you will probably begin with a statement similar to this: "This research draws on four areas of literature: feminist media theory; scholarship on gender roles in India; prior studies of gender and media in India and South Asia; and global studies examining gender representations in news."
 You should then proceed to summarize pertinent scholarship in each category (and their interconnections).
 You may use subtitles to organize this review.
 Following this review, you should summarize the rationale for your research question(s) or hypothesis(es) drawn from all the area(s) of literature you have reviewed.
 Finally, you should clearly state your main research question(s) or hypothesis(es). - III.
 Methodology.
 Here you describe your methodological plans as specifically as you can.
-Of course, the considerations you discuss here will vary depending on the nature of your research, e.g., whether quantitative or qualitative.
-The following are considerations you may need to discuss in a quantitative thesis: unit of analysis; population; sampling procedures; research instruments (questionnaire, coding categories); and reliability and validity.
+Of course, the considerations you discuss here will vary depending on the nature of your research, e.g., whether quantitative, qualitative, or multi-method.
+The following are considerations you may need to discuss in a quantitative thesis proposal: unit of analysis; population; sampling procedures; research instruments (questionnaire, coding categories); and reliability and validity.
+For a qualitative thesis proposal, you should discuss your planned protocols for methods such as interviews or qualitative analysis, as well as how you will establish trustworthiness and credibility.
 Everyone - regardless of method -will need to discuss the resources to be drawn upon and how they will be analyzed or interpreted.
-Some discussion of the limitations of your chosen approach(es) also may be appropriate.
+Include discussion of the potential limitations and contributions of your research.

 IV.
 Outline of completed thesis.
-Outline the chapters you anticipate will comprise your completed thesis with a sentence or two describing each chapter.
-Typical chapters in a quantitative thesis are: Introduction; Review of Literature; Methodology; Results; Discussion; Conclusions.
+Outline the chapters you anticipate will compose your completed thesis with a sentence or two describing each chapter.
+Typical chapters are: Introduction; Review of Literature; Methodology; Results; Discussion; Conclusions.
 Often a chapter on Historical (or other) Context of the Problem also is included and precedes (or sometimes follows) the Review of the Literature.
-In a qualitative thesis the organization is often similar up through the methods chapter.
 Presentation and discussion of results should be organized in consultation with the committee.